scarioscia/scarioscia.github.io/_posts/2024-01-07-command-line-SLiM.md

 }
 ```

 We let that population just exist for some amount of time; then at the 2000th generation we write our output to file.
-You can add to your simulation any other population dynamics of interest (either from this week's post or from a page on our course [website](https://andrew-bortvin.github.io/slimNotes/slim-guide.html)).
+You can add to your simulation any other population dynamics of interest (either from my earlier week's [post](https://scarioscia.github.io/2024-01-05/writing-SLiM-output) or from a page on our course [website](https://andrew-bortvin.github.io/slimNotes/slim-guide.html)).

 ```
 2000 late() {